Home / rPET vs vPET

 As governments introduce mandatory recycled content requirements—such as those emerging from EU directives—building rPET into packaging strategies is increasingly important for future readiness.

-Meeting the Demand of Conscious Consumers
+Meeting the Demand of Eco Conscious Consumers

-Consumers are also paying closer attention to packaging choices and are looking for options that reduce waste.
+Consumers are paying closer attention to packaging choices and are looking for options that reduce waste.
 In many cases, vPET is the traditional baseline, while rPET offers a clear advantage: it can deliver the strength and protective properties PET is known for, while keeping materials in use rather than treating them as disposable.

 Optimize Material Use